Creamy Broccoli Salad

 The combination of roasted sunflower seeds and tart cherries creates excellent texture and flavor contrast.

-Step 4: Taste and Adjust Final Seasoning
+Step 4: Season and Chill

 Taste the completed salad and adjust seasoning as needed by adding more salt, pepper, or vinegar to your preference.